 What is Kirito’s adoption fee?

 The adoption organization hasn’t provided fee details on this pet yet, but you can reach out to them directly for more info.

-Lint is good with other dogs.
-It is not known if Lint is good with cats.
+Kirito is good with other dogs.
+It is not known if Kirito is good with cats.

 As soon as the adoption organization has a chance to review your information, they’ll reach out with next steps and timing.